sreshtav/jeev/README.md

 ## Project Structure
 * Jeev.apk: APK file of the app that can be installed on an Android device
 * android: Front End code developed in Android Studio in Java
-* server: Back End code in Python hosted on a server in Microsoft Azure.
+* server: Back End code in Python hosted on a server in the Amazon Web Service cloud.
 Provides connectivity to IBM Watson

 ## Installing the APK to an Android Device
 * Enable "Unknown Sources" on Android